wethod/learning-center-source/content/friday/index.md

 If you need to make some adjustments, you can still unarchive the project while you fix your timesheet.

+You should also consider the timesheet whitelist, that can prevent some users to edit the timesheet in some particular projects.

 {{< img-center src="/uploads/2022/04/06/timesheet-archived.png" >}}

 ### Detailed